About Us

 Aim

-We are compiling the largest dataset of verified underwater sound clips available online to the scientific community for use in marine research and conservation, hosted by King Abdullah University of Science and Technology.
-We will do this via two phases:
+We are compiling the largest dataset of verified underwater sound clips available online to the scientific community for use in marine research and conservation.
+This portal is hosted by King Abdullah University of Science and Technology.

 Why?

-Having a large dataset (with a goal of collecting over 100,000 short sound clips) and automatic classification tool will enable researchers to assess and study ocean soundscapes.
+Having a large dataset (with a goal of containing over 100,000 short sound clips) will enable researchers to assess soundscapes.
+One way to use the repository is to create an automatic classification framework able to identify sounds in longer soundscape recordings around the world.
 A dataset contributed to by a range of ecosystems and habitats will allow both broader- and finer-scale analysis and comparisons.

 What?

-The final result will be an open online portal of sounds, allowing ongoing uploads and downloads of underwater sounds, as well as a machine learning tool for marine soundscape study.
+The final result will be an open online repository of sounds, allowing ongoing uploads and downloads of underwater sounds.
 All sounds are categorised with metadata allowing the user to filter by sound type, location, frequency range, and depth of hydrophone, and are credited to the recorder.

 You